faasm/faasm/docs/benchmarks.md

 _System Limits_

-This value will likely be the thing that limits the capacity for Faasm, rather than the application itself.
+System limits will normally limit the capacity for Faasm workers rather than the application itself.

-Other than this, various system limits may start to bite when spawning lots of threads.
-You can check how many threads your system can currently spawn using:
+The most likely will be limits on the max number of threads, which you can test using:

 ```
 inv max-threads
 ```

-If this is low (i.e. below 30k) you may want to check values in `ulimit -a` and `systemctl show` to spot if anything is noticeably restrictive.

-The `kernel.pid_max` setting may also be relevant, as will `vm.max_map_count`.
+This will show both the system max and what you can currently reach.
+If this is low you can do the following:

+- Switch off any `systemd` accounting (add `DefaultTasksAccounting=no` in `/etc/systemd/system.conf` and restart)
+- Raise the `nproc` and `stack` limits with `ulimit` (may require editing `/etc/security/limits.conf` to raise hard limits)
+- Increase `kernel.pid_max` and `vm.max_map_count` via `sysctl`

+_Running the Faasm capcity experiments_

 Because WAVM allocates so much virtual memory to each module we need to divide the workers across a couple of processes (to avoid the hard 128TiB per-process virtual memory limit).

-_Running the Faasm capcity experiments_

 To keep the functions hanging around we can use the `demo/lock` function which sits around waiting for a lock file at `/usr/local/faasm/runtime_root/tmp/demo.lock`.
 It'll drop out once this has been removed.